-- Prevention and control of communicable and non-communicable diseases
+- Prevention and control of communicable diseases

 Three specialized programmes have been worked out by specialists on the request of the JWGHS.
 The three programmes can be seen as sub-programmes under the Barents Health Programme.
 These are: 1) The Barents TB Programme, 2) The Barents CYAR Programme and 3) The Barents HIV/AIDS Programme.
 Their activities are described as follows.

 1) The Barents Tuberculosis Programme (Barents TB Programme)